Is there actually anyone out there who doesn’t like glitter?!

 - “consumers have forced a shift to more biodegradable products”

 Not only is the rubbish making the planet look horrendous, but it also has horrendous consequences on the environment.

 Non biodegradable waste is causing serious harm to our wildlife.
 From the hedgehogs getting their legs cut on coke cans, to the fish choking on microbeads found in our beauty products – there is a lot more that can harm the wildlife that originally meets the eye.

 GBG is not only biodegradable, but it is also vegan, antimony free, organic, non toxic, safe to consume.
 Whilst I don’t recommend you start eating this glitter by the bowlful, I cannot tell you the amount of times I’d created a look with ‘glitter lips’ and accidentally swallowed some, so knowing that this glitter isn’t going to do me any harm is music to my ears.

-Also, this glitter is perfect for those with sensitive skin as it is 60% softer than plastic cosmetic glitters.
+Also, this is perfect for those with sensitive skin as it is 60% softer than plastic cosmetic glitters.
 This also means it is amazing for creating glitter nails since you won’t have to worry about any sharp edges that stick out once your nails have dried.

 Again, a big thank you to Alex from the GBG team!
 I can’t wait to share off the looks I have planned!

-What’s your favourite way to wear glitter?!
+What’s your favourite way to wear the sparkle?!